-When December 6 comes around each year, Reid Sweet says a quiet prayer, not only for his own deliverance, but for the children of many countries who, suffer bereavement in wars they do not under-

-Reid made it.
-Will they? ■
+When December 6 comes around each year, Reid Sweet says a quiet prayer, not only for his own deliverance, but for the children of many countries who, suffer bereavement in wars they do not under- Reid made it.
+Will they?

-Glen Hancock is a retired public relations officer, who lives in Wolfville watching people stumbling about, pulling at bodies caught in the rubble," says Reid.
-"A man went by with his eyeball hanging on his
+Glen Hancock is a retired public relations officer, who lives in Wolfville In a smaller coffin lay his mother, a brother watching people stumbling about, pulling at bodies caught in the rubble," says Reid.
+"A man went by with his eyeball hanging on his cheek" In the wagon lay the neighbor's wife, dying in her bloodied night-gown.

-In a smaller coffin lay brother his mother, a

-In the wagon lay the neighbor's wife, dying in her bloodied nightgown.

 There was an immediate response of relief from the whole world to the Nova Scotia tragedy, and shelters and relief stations were set up in the city with miraculous haste.
 Children whose families were dead or missing were billeted that first night in bunks hastily fashioned in remaining buildings.

-"At this time," recalls Reid, knew nothing of the rest of the family.
+"At this time," recalls Reid, "we knew nothing of the rest of the family.
 But the next day, on December 7, our grandfather (mother's father from Ellershouse) found us and took us home with him.
-We were

-They were all dead.
+We were They were all dead.
 I wonder why at such a time I could only think of the first time I ever crossed the harbor on the ferry, sitting atop my father's tank wagon.
 "In a smaller coffin, beside my father's, was all that remained of my mother and Borden, just a few charred bones."
 The two boys were taken to Ellershouse by their grandparents, where they would grow up.
-But the grandfather died three weeks after the explosion, a victim of shock and
+But the grandfather died three weeks after the explosion, a victim of shock and grief.
 The explosion, like all acts of war, reached out beyond the site of its devastation.

 Now retired at 72, Reid Sweet, a quiet, thoughtful man, has a positive view of the explosion and the changes it made in his life.

-"I thank God, of course, that I

-Life at 14 Duffus

-By Stephen Thorne

-Janet Kitz pored over the mortuary bags until she reached No. 1074.
+"I thank God, of course, that I Life at 14 Duffus By Stephen Thorne Janet Kitz pored over the mortuary bags until she reached No. 1074.
 The label read "Found at 14 Duffus Street."
 Then she studied the 1917 descriptions of unidentified dead, and found an account of a young woman.
 She was about 20 years old.
 She had dark brown hair, fair complexion, white blouse.

-She wore a brown striped underwaist and chemise, short corsets, blue petticoat, light, ribbed pink underwear, and long, black stockings.
+She wore a brown striped underwaist and chemise, short corsets, blue petticoat, light, ribbed pink underwear, and long, black A puzzle - Why had no identification been made?

+stockings.
 She owned patent leather, No. 4 laced boots, a narrow gold ring, and a Tiffany-style gold wedding ring.
 Also in the bag: a gilt brooch, open pattern, with a heart at its centre implanted in blue stone.